 With the exception of a collaborative divorce process, all divorces start with the filing of a Petition with the Clerk of Court.
 If a settlement is approved by final decree signed by a judge the case is finished and the remaining steps in the process are not required – except for the classes.

-- Petition and Opening Orders: Prior to beginning a divorce, a consultation with an attorney is recommended to discuss how best to separate, handle care of children, divide assets and debt.
+- Petition and Opening Orders: Prior to beginning a divorce, a consultation with an attorney is recommended to discuss how best to separate, handle the care of children, divide assets and debt.
 A divorce begins with the filing of a Petition.
 Court orders concerning preserving property, mediation, classes, and pretrial conferences may follow.
 The Petition must be delivered to the opposing spouse and proof filed with the clerk of court.
 The opposing spouse files an Answer with the clerk of court.

 - Mediation: Before a judge decides issues between the spouses, they may have to mediate.
-For good reasons a judge may waive this requirement.
+For good reasons, a judge may waive this requirement.
 The parties are encouraged to make use of mediators at any point in the process.

-- Classes: Parents, who have a minor child, are required to take classes which teach them how to reduce the stress of a divorce on children.
+- Classes: Parents, who have a minor child, are required to take classes that teach them how to reduce the stress of a divorce on children.
 All parties are required to take a course on mediation.
 Children may be required to take a class as well.

 - Temporary Orders: Divorce trials may take a while –typically a year and a half to two years in Linn County.
-An early, quick decision by a judge with evidence submitted by affidavits is available as a stop gap measure.
+An early, quick decision by a judge with evidence submitted by affidavits is available as a stop-gap measure.
 The judge can resolve issues such as child support, custody, physical care, visitation, alimony, and awards of attorney fees.
 Temporary orders are replaced with a final order.

 - Discovery: After the Petition and before the final trial the parties may gather information from each other and from 3rd parties which may be helpful to their case.
 Divorce cases start with an initial order that requires the parties to share certain documents.